 Where to stay in Minori: You can walk to everything from this sunny apartment rental in the heart of Minori.
-Ready to accommodate 6 guests, the unit comes with a spacious open-plan living/dining area, two airy bedrooms, and two bathrooms accented with colorful mosaic tiles.
+Ready to accommodate 6 guests, the unit comes with a spacious outdoor terrace and three elegant bedrooms.

 Maiori is an elegant historic town of ancient towers, crumbling castles, and stunning art-filled churches.
 No wonder Rossellini shot four of his films here.